discopop-project/discopop/docs/Manual_Quickstart/Manual_Example.md

 Looking at the created suggestions there are two ways that the code can be parallelized (the parallelized code can be found inside the example directory as `solution1.cpp` and `solution2.cpp`):

 * **Implementing the Do-All and Reduction Patterns**<br/> To implement the `Do-All` and `Reduction` patterns all we have to do is to add the suggested pragma before each loop.
 Make sure to add the `reduction` clause when implementing Reductions!
-The DiscoPoP Explorer also suggests variable classification for used variables to ensure correctness and improve performance.
+The DiscoPoP Explorer also suggests classifications for used variables to ensure correctness and improve performance.
 These should be added as clauses to the pragma.
 Note that OpenMP implicitly makes some variables like the loop index a private variable so we can omit the corresponding clauses.
   - To implement the `Do-All` suggestion we add the following line before the corresponding loop.

         #pragma omp parallel for shared(Arr,N)

-  - To implement the `Reduction` suggestion we add the folling line before the corresponding loop.
+  - To implement the `Reduction` suggestion we add the following line before the corresponding loop.

         # pragma omp parallel for reduction(+:sum) shared(Arr,N)

-  - When we implement both patterns it is better to open only one parallel region with `#pragma omp parallel` and use the `pragma omp for` before each loop:
+  - For this specific example, when we implement both patterns it is better to open only one parallel region with `#pragma omp parallel` and use the `pragma omp for` before each loop:

         #pragma omp parallel  shared(Arr,N)
         {